 All WordPress themes encourage you, as you probably know, to handle user roles.
 Every user function, i.e. administrator, writer, author, contributor, and subscriber, means a certain collection of permissions that can or cannot be exercised by a user for operations.

 Truth be told, it is advisable to stick to the five default user roles mentioned above for a novice.
-But if customising user functions is completely important, obey these basic rules.
-Firstly, to smooth the modification process, instal a stable plugin, like User Function Editor.
+But if customizing user functions is completely important, obey these basic rules.
+Firstly, to smooth the modification process, install a stable plugin, like User Function Editor.
 Secondly, with care, change user positions.
 One small error will cost you all of your WordPress website’s content.
 The stakes are high, huh?

 Disable File Editor

 The insecurity of your File Editor is one of the most popular security concerns with a WordPress style.
-When the files are accessed by a hacker, they may undergo multiple modifications, including removing or reorganising.
+When the files are accessed by a hacker, they may undergo multiple modifications, including removing or reorganizing.
 That is why it could be useful for your WordPress website to uninstall the Editor.
 The File Editor has at least two secure ways to uninstall it.
 There are:

 - Get the MalCare Protection Plugin installed.
 Within seconds, this protection plugin will allow you to disable the File Editor.
 MalCare is a universal plugin that enables you to quickly search, disinfect, and secure your WordPress website, giving you the full spectrum of security services.
 In addition, this plugin allows you the utmost power over stopping several suspicious activities, such as numerous unsuccessful login authentication attempts, third-party PHP file execution, etc. Simply put, if you are not a web development guru and do not have an MSc in Computer Science, then when it comes to the protection of your WordPress website, MalCare should be your #1 pick.